icco/ruby.fm/README.md

 The basic features needed are:

+ - Create a show
  - Upload a music file greater than fifteen minutes in length (average size 120MB?).
- - Attach that file to a user
- - Sign in with twitter
- - Create a playlist containing works by 1 - N Users
+ - Check metadata
+ - Publish

 ## Detailed Design